Blurr Thrower – Les Avatars Du Vide

 Metal Church - Damned If You Do - 70%

-Calling XI, return-album might be somewhat misleading, because the band was never really gone, but the return of band’s famed singer Mike Howe was a big deal, despite the fact that he’s not band’s original singer.
+Calling XI, return-album might be somewhat misleading, because the band was never really gone, but the return of the band’s famed singer Mike Howe was a big deal, despite the fact that he’s not the band’s original singer.

 XI was a rock-solid return, which offered no surprises and as such it played safe by giving fans what metal Church is best known for – no nonsense metal.

 But if you can make your piece with that, then the new album will still please your very heavy metal core.
-On top of that it’s worth mentioning that the return of Howe has infused the band with energy and gave them the newfound spark, which was missing from several of their previous releases.
+On top of that, it’s worth mentioning that the return of Howe has infused the band with energy and gave them the newfound spark, which was missing from several of their previous releases.

-“The Black Things” serves as a perfect song-number-two, despite a riff that resembles Iron Maiden’s “The Assassin”, bit too much.
+“The Black Things” serves as a perfect song-number-two, despite a riff that resembles Iron Maiden’s “The Assassin”, a bit too much.

-On the other hand, there are also several songs that don’t live up to the standard, like the 70’s inspired “Monkey Finger”, whose intentions are good, but the result is just weak and almost uneasy.
+On the other hand, there are also several songs that don’t live up to the standard, like the ’70s inspired “Monkey Finger”, whose intentions are good, but the result is just weak and almost uneasy.

-More diversity and overall broader spectrum would serve the band well, but we are in time and age when most of the metal bands who have been around for more than three decades have dropped experimenting and rest on the broad shoulder of their legacy.
+More diversity and overall broader spectrum would serve the band well, but we are in a time and age when most of the metal bands who have been around for more than three decades have dropped experimenting and rest on the broad shoulder of their legacy.
 Just look at the latest releases by the likes of Megadeth, Kreator, Paradise Lost, Anthrax and even Metallica.
-By playing it safe(r), they are potentially robbing us of some unique new ventures, but they do satisfy the need of the majority of fans and let’s face it – when you are master of your domain, even heavy dose of repetition can work just fine.
+By playing it safe(r), they are potentially robbing us of some unique new ventures, but they do satisfy the need of the majority of fans and let’s face it – when you are master of your domain, even a heavy dose of repetition can work just fine.

 www.metalchurchofficial.com